spine-tools/Spine-Toolbox/README.md

 - Python 3.5+
 - PySide2 for Qt 5.6+
-- Datapackage 1.2.3+
+- datapackage 1.2.3+
+- pyodbc 4.0.23+

-### Installing PySide2 and Datapackage
+### Installing requirements

-There are three options for installing PySide2 and Datapackage
+There are three options for installing PySide2, datapackage, and pyodbc.

-- Installing PySide2 and Datapackage for Anaconda & Miniconda (3.5+)
+- Installing for Anaconda & Miniconda (3.5+)
-- Installing PySide2 and Datapackage on a ‘clean’ Python (3.5+)
+- Installing on a ‘clean’ Python (3.5+)
 - Installing PySide2 by building sources (Python 2 & 3)

 Each option is presented below.

-#### OPTION 1: Installing PySide2 and Datapackage for Anaconda & Miniconda Python (3.5+)
+#### OPTION 1: Installing PySide2, datapackage, and pyodbc for Anaconda & Miniconda Python (3.5+)

-PySide2 for Qt 5.6.2 is available on the conda-forge channel.
+PySide2 for Qt 5.6.2 and pyodbc are available on the conda-forge channel.
 Datapackage 1.2.3 is available on the manulero channel.
 You can install all requirements by running

     conda install -c conda-forge -c manulero --file requirements.txt